Video Streaming Platform on Flutter

 - We needed to develop the infrastructure required for the service to function: backend that supports service providing under peak load; customized CDN with low maintenance requirements for fast data flow; an admin web interface to manage content and monitor statistics.

-The mobile app was built with Flutter.
-Thanks to that we managed to reduce time to market and launch the product as soon as possible, cutting development time by 30%.
+The mobile streaming app was built with Flutter.
+Thanks to that we managed to reduce time to market and launch the product as soon as possible, cutting video streaming app development time by 30%.

 Surf has created a platform along with the whole infrastructure: backend, CDN, administrative web interface enabling the client to manage the content and monitor statistics.